gisaia/-ARLAS-stack-ais-tutorial/README.md

 ## AIS data

-Let's explore some boats position data, provided by __Danish Maritime Authority__.
+Let's explore some boats position data, provided by __Danish Maritime Authority__ on their [website](https://www.dma.dk/SikkerhedTilSoes/Sejladsinformation/AIS/Sider/default.aspx).

 This tutorial is based on AIS data emitted from 11/20/2019 to 11/27/2019.
 We extracted boats positions having the following MMSI :